clones-ai/clones-quality-agent/README.md

 - `--grade`: Enable grading mode to evaluate task completion (requires OPENAI_API_KEY)
 - `--chunk-size`: Number of messages per chunk when grading (default: 4)

-### Grading Mode
+## Grading Mode

-The pipeline includes a grading mode that evaluates task completion using GPT-4V.
-To use grading mode:
+The pipeline includes a robust grading mode that evaluates task completion using GPT-4V.
+The grading system has been completely modernized with:

+- **60-second timeout** on OpenAI API calls (prevents infinite hanging)
+- **Automatic retry logic** with exponential backoff (max 3 attempts)
+- **Structured logging** for better observability and debugging
+- **Graceful error handling** for network issues and API failures

+### Setup

 1. Set your OpenAI API key: